ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 Any velocity field is supported using a modular architecture, where a ``Generator`` prototype is provided.
-Included custom ``Generators`` cover from steady velocity fields to high resolution LES turbulent boundary layer simulation results [CITE YA1].
+Included custom ``Generators`` cover from steady velocity fields to high resolution LES turbulent boundary layer simulation results [@arxiv2019Deskos].
 Force and displacements interpolation is not necessary as the beam and aerodynamic discretisation are set to be matching, so that a chordwise grid vertex is always uniquely attached to a beam node.